aarsenault/CruciVault/README.md

 npm run dev
 ```

-This will start the Vite dev server.
-Open the provided local URL in your browser to preview the popup UI.
+This will start the Vite dev server and auto reload when changes are detected.
+To load them in the extension refresh it from `chrome://extensions`

 ### Build for production